davidBilson/learntypescript/README.md

-Each type, keyword and examples are all included in each  lesson
+Keywords and examples are all included in each  lesson